bozsahin/thebench/README.md

 ii) KEEP IN MIND THAT your command history AND the training files ARE KEPT SEPARATELY DEPENDING ON FROM WHICH WORKING DIRECTORIES YOU HAVE RUN thebench.

-iii) If you are in a long process of modeling a grammar, running many experiments, please do not rely on forever persistence of model files yoiu have created, especially those in /var/tmp/thebench.
+iii) If you are in a long process of modeling a grammar, running many experiments, please do not rely on forever persistence of model files you have created, especially those in /var/tmp/thebench directory, where thebench puts its internal results.
 Docker images are ENVIRONMENTS, not code, therefore save your special files.

 ### How to develop a grammar